Rapptz/discord.py/docs/guide/topics/webhooks.rst

 The :class:`Webhook` is suitable for most cases as it is an asynchronous counterpart while the other is synchronous and is suitable for blocking enivornments.
-Both have the same functionality.
+Both have the same functionality with the difference of being sync and async.
 The HTTP methods usually return the :class:`Webhook` class instance.

 Webhooks are retrieved in two ways.
 They can be obtained through the :meth:`Guild.webhooks` or :meth:`TextChannel.webhooks` methods.
 These methods requires authentication via a bot user.